 Nitrogen toxicity has a slightly different effect on numerous strains.
 Certain plants do not experience clawing, but the leaves turn an abnormal dark green.
 The tips of leaves on other plants will bend as much as 90 degrees.
 Some leaves begin to curl into claws, then turn brown or yellow prior to falling off.
 In most plants, the foliage and leaves become dark green, and the tips of the leaves turn downwards.

 Nitrogen toxicity often causes nutrient deficiencies leading to yellowing on the impacted leaves.
 Nutrient burn frequently accompanies nitrogen toxicity.
 Sometimes, the clawed leaves are random with only certain leaves affected.
-If there are issues with pH levels or heat, the clawing worsens due to the extreme stress placed not the plants.
+If there are issues with pH levels or heat, the clawing worsens due to the extreme stress placed on the plants.

 When a plant becomes stressed, more water is absorbed to help accommodate for diminished defenses.
 This increases the nitrogen levels, worsening the toxicity.
 If the nitrogen toxicity is not treated, the leaves will eventually turn yellow, spots will appear, and the plant will die.